 - a.
 The RAC will make such a request for medical documentation from the employee immediately and before the expiration of the 30-day period. - b.
 If the requested documentation is insufficient, see Section D above in this policy.
 If the RAC determines that the medical or other documentation is sufficient, the decision to grant or deny the request will be conveyed to the supervisor.
-The decision will describe the reasons for granting the request and will include the accommodation to be provided.
+The decision will describe the reasons for granting or denying the request and, if the decision is to grant the request, will include the accommodation to be provided.
 In some cases, an effective alternative accommodation(s) may be recommended. - c.
 When extenuating circumstances are present, the RAC, in consultation with the supervisor, will notify the requester in writing of the reason for the delay, and the approximate date on which a decision regarding the request for reasonable accommodation will be provided or when the agreed upon accommodation may be expected.
 The RAC should inform the requester about any further developments or changes. - d.
-If there is a delay in providing an accommodation that has been approved by the manager, the RAC will help the manager decide whether temporary measures can be taken to assist the individual if: - It does not unreasonably interfere with MSPB's operations; and, - The employee is clearly informed that this measure is being provided only on a temporary, interim basis until a more permanent accommodation can be arranged. - e.
+If there is a delay in providing an accommodation that has been approved by the manager, the RAC will help the manager decide whether temporary measures can be taken to assist the individual if: - It does not unreasonably interfere with MSPB's operations; and,

+- The employee is clearly informed that this measure is being provided only on a temporary, interim basis until a more permanent accommodation can be arranged. - e.
 If a delay is attributed to the need to obtain or evaluate necessary medical information and the RAC has not yet determined that the individual is entitled to an accommodation, the RAC may also suggest temporary measures.
 In such cases, the supervisor will notify the individual in writing that measures are being taken on a temporary basis pending a decision on the accommodation request. - f.
 If temporary measures are taken, the RAC and appropriate manager or supervisor are responsible for ensuring that the modifications do not take the place of an approved accommodation and that all necessary steps are taken to provide the approved accommodation as quickly as possible.
+However, a temporary measure does not guarantee that the measure will be made permanent.

-F. Expedited Process.
+F. Expedited Process for Granting a Reasonable Accommodation Request.

-In certain circumstances, a request for reasonable accommodation may require an expedited review and decision in a timeframe that is shorter than 30 days.
+In certain circumstances, a request for reasonable accommodation may require an expedited review and decision to grant an accommodation in a timeframe that is shorter than 30 days.
 This includes, for example, situations where reasonable accommodation is needed: